 If you decide to do this, you must be honest with this person so that they know what they are getting into.
-If you are unable to pay your debt, they will then be in charge of repaying it.
+If you cannot pay your debt, they will be in charge of repaying it.

-When you are looking into getting an installment loan, you should always make sure that you are staying up to date on all credit card payments, mortgages, and other loans that you may have at the time.
+When looking into getting an installment loan, you should always ensure that you stay current on all credit card payments, mortgages, and other loans you may have at the time.

-As you look for a loan, try to keep up on all of your payments.
+As you look for a loan, try to keep up with all of your payments.

 As mentioned previously, taking out an installment loan is no small action.
-Especially during times of uncertainty, it’s so important to make sure that the loan you are taking out is right for you.
+Especially during times of uncertainty, it’s important to ensure that the loan you are taking out is right for you.

 If there is any question about the monthly payment or the repayment period, you should talk to the lender about other options that may better suit your situation.

 Personal loans are a great way to not drown in rough financial times.
-They can be used for anything you need them to be used for, from groceries, car repair bills, and more.
+They can be used for anything you need them to be used for, from groceries to car repair bills and more.

 If you find out that you have qualified for a personal installment loan, there are a couple of things to consider before accepting.

-Becoming unemployed is never fun, but there are a couple of things you should consider before taking out an installment loan if you have been laid off or have lost your job.
+Becoming unemployed is never fun, but you should consider a couple of things before taking out an installment loan if you have been laid off or have lost your job.

 Depending on the lender, you will have the option of both short-term and long-term repayment options.
-Taking out a loan with a short repayment term means that there will be less interest accrued over time with higher monthly payments, while long-term loans have more interest over time with a lower monthly payment.
+Taking out a loan with a short repayment term means less interest will be accrued over time with higher monthly payments, while long-term loans have more interest over time with a lower monthly payment.

 If you are unemployed, it is important to think about what you can afford to pay back when you have been given a loan.

-If you are unemployed and low on funds, you must make a plan for what to do if you are unable to pay the loan back.
-If you have taken out a secure loan, you could lose a valuable possession, while defaulting on an unsecured loan could result in severe damage to your credit and hinder future financial prospects for years to come.
+If you are unemployed and low on funds, you must plan what to do if you cannot repay the loan.
+Suppose you have taken out a secure loan.
+In that case, you could lose a valuable possession, while defaulting on an unsecured loan could severely damage your credit and hinder future financial prospects for years to come.

-These are risks that any borrower must understand and think about, but it’s especially important if you are unemployed without a steady income.
-If you aren’t sure where you will be financially in the months and years to come, it’s incredibly important to think about what you will do if you find yourself in a position where you can no longer pay back the loan.
+Any borrower must understand and consider these risks, but it’s especially important if you are unemployed without a steady income.
+If you aren’t sure where you will be financially in the months and years to come, it’s incredibly important to think about what you will do if you find yourself in a position where you can no longer repay the loan.

 Many companies will charge you a fee to borrow from them, and some of these fees can be charged down the road.
-Make sure that you understand all the fees that will be charged to you throughout the loan, as you don’t want any surprise financial hits while unemployed.
+Ensure you understand all the fees that will be charged throughout the loan, as you don’t want any surprise financial hits while unemployed.

 It’s easy to panic when you are laid off or lose your job.
 It can be scary for many, as you don’t know where the money you need to support yourself and your family is going to come from.
 That being said, you mustn’t jump into a larger loan than you need, which can cause more issues for you down the line.